AakankshaBaid/causal-inference-campaign-incrementality-v1/campaign-incrementality github/README.md

 - **Why simulated data?** Because the true answer is known, the method can be proven to recover it.
 That is impossible on live data, where the right answer is exactly what you're trying to find.
 - **Why not an A/B test?** Partners sign up contractually and a price cut is public.
 There is no clean group to hold back — which is why the next-campaign holdout is the top recommendation.
-- **The campaign runs everywhere — so what do you compare against?** Not untouched hotels; none exist.
-Flights, cars and activities, which share the same travel demand but cannot be discounted by a hotel deal.
+- **The campaign runs everywhere — so what do you compare against?** Not untreated hotels; none exist.
+From non-lodging product lines - Flights, cars and activities, which share the same travel demand but cannot be discounted by a hotel deal.
 - **Why add the competitor effect instead of subtracting it?** Because its sign is the finding.
-Negative means we cannibalised ourselves; positive means we lifted the neighbourhood.
+Negative means we cannibalised ourselves; positive is halo means we lifted the neighbourhood.
 - **Can this run on live data?** Yes — one data connection is swapped for the production query.

 ---

 ## Notes

 Fully synthetic.
-No proprietary data or business logic from any employer appears here.
+No proprietary data appears here.

 - **The estimate is conservative by roughly 1.7 points** and is reported as a floor, not a midpoint.
 The cause is identified and documented in the code.
 - **Thresholds are calibrated on stable data, not chosen.** Where a check can only detect effects above a certain size, that limit is stated rather than implied.
-- **One diagnostic is deliberately labelled weak.** Testing whether the yardstick was itself affected can only rule out large contamination, so the risk is sized by sensitivity analysis instead of waved through.
+- **One diagnostic is deliberately labelled weak.** Testing whether the control was itself affected can only rule out large contamination, so the risk is sized by sensitivity analysis instead of waved through.
 - **Limitations.** Results exclude repeat bookings after the campaign.
 Partners opted in, so findings apply to those who took part.
 The eligibility recommendation assumes demand holds.

 ---